zslhg903/NINA/NINA/Documentation/NINA.md

 ## Tab: Framing Assistant

 The Framing Assistant allows you to frame your next shot perfectly utilizing DSS data or images from the previous night.
 It can utilize plate solving to perfectly align your telescope to the rectangle you select.

+> For further information about using the Framing Asisstant refer to [Usage: Framing with the Framing Assistant](#framing-with-the-framing-assistant)

 ![Tab: Framing Assistant](images/tab-framingassistant.png)